Differences between Melasma and Hyperpigmentation

-They work best on lighter skin tones and may provide effects more quickly than face acid solutions.
+They work best on lighter skin tones and may provide effects quicker than face acid solutions.
 If you have skin type 4 and up (darker skin tone) or desire a harsher peel, contact our Albany Cosmetic and Laser Centre professionals.
 They may describe the professional peels they provide and assist you in selecting the best one for you.

 Laser resurfacing (skin resurfacing)

 Skin resurfacing is not a one-size-fits-all procedure.
 Ablative lasers may be more effective on those with fair skin.
 If not used properly, Non-ablative versions may cause the skin to darken rather than lighten in certain individuals.
-Our Albany Cosmetic and Laser staff will work with you to determine the best treatment choice for your skin’s discoloration and general tone.
+Our Albany Cosmetic and Laser staff will work with you to determine the best treatment for your skin’s discoloration and general tone.

 IPL treatment (intense pulse light therapy)

 Albany Cosmetic and Laser Center’s philosophy is about restoring youthful, healthy skin, not just improving its appearance.
 Hyaluronic acid, horse chestnut seed extract, red algae extract, copper, zinc, and magnesium peptides are among the botanical ingredients delivered using advanced, patented vortex technology.
-The Pigmentation Reduction treatments are a seven-step process that helps to cleanse the skin, eliminate dead skin debris and provide the necessary hydration, and provide essential nutrient support to rejuvenate the skin.
+The Pigmentation Reduction treatments are a seven-step process that helps cleanse the skin, eliminate dead skin debris, provide the necessary hydration, and provide essential nutrient support to rejuvenate the skin.
 The third phase uses red and infrared LED lights to encourage natural collagen and vitamin D production.
 The application of the Britenol Vortex-Booster, a clinically proven treatment for reducing the appearance of brown spots!
-The treatment, which was developed specifically to revitalize dull skin, targets dark spots and sun-damaged regions, leaving skin radiant and even-toned.
+The treatment, developed specifically to revitalize dull skin, targets dark spots and sun-damaged regions, leaving skin radiant and even-toned.

 Laser Carbon Peels for Hyperpigmentation

 You may require continued treatment to preserve the benefits of each.
 You may repeat Carbon peels every two to three weeks.
-However, we should allow sufficient time between treatments, for the skin to recover.
+However, we should allow sufficient time between treatments for the skin to recover.
 Each individual’s skin is unique.
 Consult your physician or a qualified aesthetician to ascertain the number of treatments necessary to get the desired outcomes.